theEast17/Node.js-Voting-App-Backend/README.md

 1. /candidates  -  POST - create new candidate
 2. /candidates/:candidateId - PUT - update candidate
 3. /candidates/:candidateId - DELETE - delete candidate

+only single admin should be in the database